-Than choose if you would like to install it for Jira Server or Jira Cloud.
+Then choose if you would like to install it for Jira Server or Jira Cloud.

 After this, go ahead and complete the installation on your Jira instance.

-Step 2: Install the Exalate synchronization tool on the other instance
+Step 2: Install the Exalate Synchronization Tool on the other Instance

 In order to implement the migration, you will need to have Exalate installed on both the initiating instance as well as the destination instance.

 So repeat step 1 for your other instance as well.